Announce something here

 She continued to employ a cubist approach, at times almost totally non-figurative, for the rest of her painting life.
 In the 1960s, she was frequently professionally linked with the abstract painter Milan Mrkusich; they completed stained glass designs for the Church of the Holy Cross in Henderson, Auckland; and were also part of a touring exhibition of New Zealand artists' work sent to Brussels, London and Paris, in 1965–66.
 In the late 1970s and throughout the 1980s, Henderson frequently chose still-life subjects as the starting point for paintings.
 All these works contain faceted abstraction in a traditionally cubist manner but still retain enough figurative fragments to enable the subject to be easily recognized.

 Henderson also frequently worked in tapestry.
-In the 1960s, she designed a wool mural for the New Zealand Room at the Hilton Hotel in Hong Kong and made designs for the Talis Studio in Auckland, and regarded tapestry as just as important as her painting.
+In the 1960s, she designed a wool mural for the New Zealand Room at the Hilton Hotel in Hong Kong made designs for the Talis Studio in Auckland, and regarded tapestry as just as important as her painting.

 Henderson continued to be an active painter well into her eighties.
 Her outstanding contribution to New Zealand painting was recognized in 1973, through the granting of a Queen Elizabeth II Arts Council fellowship.